 What is the timing of this year's SFA?

-Units must first complete SFA training (in Workday, in lieu of a kickoff meeting) before their unit's assessment is opened.
+Units must first complete SFA training in Workday before their unit's assessment is opened.
 Any participating member from a unit completing the training opens the assessment for all participants in their unit.
-Training will become available via Workday Learning by March 3, 2025.
+Training will become available via Workday Learning by March 12, 2026.
 This kickoff date is intended to consider the demands of the University's academic year and allow units more time in the summer months to complete their SFA.
-SFAs are due on July 18, 2025.
+SFAs are due on July 17, 2026.

 What are the goals of the Security Framework Assessment?